for-giobbe/PAINT/markdowns/part_6.md

 - a nwk tree file
 - a tsv file for tip annotation (columns are: tip name, gene name, species)
 - an expression table for crema genes
+- a p treshold for the differential expression to be plotted
+- a logFC treshold for the differential expression to be plotted
 - the name of the output figure